lexaterra/Pixel-Fireplace-Mobile/README.md

 https://youtu.be/OZAAvMQCQ_M?feature=shared

 I've created this minimal pixel fireplace for Android.
 It's 100% free.
 I did all the coding and used android studio to package the app.
 It's not a video or animated gif.
 It was designed using the popular "Doom Fire" algorithm.
-It works with Amazon Firestick too!
+It also works with Amazon Firestick and Google Tv!

+Sound Shortcuts:

+Android: Press anywhere on screen to turn sound on/off.

+Firestick/GoogleTv: Arrow Up to turn sound on/off

 I hope you guys find it useful!